ikornaselur/canaritus/README.md

 This tool needs to be served behind https for the chrome notifications to work.

+The plan is that the tool will be a status page for the web site, showing uptime stats for the web pages/services being monitored with a history of the event that have happened.
+The tool will support both automatic and manual events.

 ### Configuration
 List of environment variables and what they're used for: